 5015.30—Designation of Assistant Disbursing Officers and Submission of Signature Specimens

 A disbursing officer may designate an assistant disbursing officer to sign checks drawn on Treasury in the name of the disbursing officer.
-[Per 31 U.S.C. § 3321 and Treasury Directive 16-36, the CDO is the only official that may designate FMS disbursing officers.]
+[Per 31 U.S.C. § 3321 and Treasury Directive 16-36, the CDO is the only official who may designate Fiscal Service disbursing officers.]
 The disbursing officer forwards the original designation form and specimens of the assistant disbursing officer's manual signature to the agency official responsible for maintaining specimen signature files.

 5015.40—Termination or Cancellation of Designation